A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Indicators of Compromise

-• WordPress site entering installation mode unexpectedly
+• WordPress site reverting to installation/setup mode unexpectedly

 Detection Strategies